Chelveston: Chelston Rise

-Beyond Caldecott is a settlement of 50 houses which were formerly used by the US Air Force to house families working at nearby bases.
+Beyond Caldecott is a settlement of 50 houses which were formerly used by the United States Air Force to house families working at nearby bases.
 The site was owned by Area Estates Ltd. Some of the houses were rented out and others sold privately.
 This community has been renamed Chelston Rise (from the old name for Chelveston).
 A resident run management company took control of the private estate in 2015 when the last house was sold and has continued to run as a private estate since then.